major/rpm-python-google/README.md

-# rpm-python-google
+# Packaging Google Cloud Python clients for Fedora

-RPM packaging for Google Cloud's Python clients
+Fedora RPM packaging for Google Cloud's Python clients.

+This is a work in progress.